-In this case, the Provider contends that it should have received IME payments for its Medicare Part C patients, because the statute "is clear, and requires that any subsection (d) hospital (which includes a SCH) be paid an 'additional payment' for medical education for manage care enrollees," and not doing so represents a failure on the part of CMS to comply with the statute and regulations.
-The MAC and CM contends that the statute was silent as to this payment being available to SCHs.
-In addition, the CMS regulations and cost reporting instructions in effect during the cost reporting period under review did not allow for payment of Part C IME when the provider is paid based on the HSR and that the change in the methodology in the regulation in the FFY 2015 final rule was only prospective.
+In this case, the Provider contends that it should have received IME payments for its Medicare Part C patients, because the statute "is clear, and requires that any subsection (d) hospital (which includes a SCH) be paid an 'additional payment' for medical education for manage care enrollees," and not doing so represents a failure on the part of CMS to comply with the statute and regulations.14 CM contends that the statute was ambiguous with regard to SCHs paid under a HSR methodology.
+In addition, the CMS regulations and cost reporting instructions in effect during the cost reporting period under review did not allow for payment of Part C IME when the provider is paid based on the HSR and that the change in the methodology in the regulation in the FFY 2015 final rule was only prospective and the cost year at issue in this matter is May 31, 2009.